ravi1806/Angular-4/ShoppingStore/README.md

 * In the recpe-comp.html file, we use this event and put a method recipeDetail to it which takes the existing recipeEl and sends it to the recp.comp.ts file, where we create a new event recipeEvent and we emit it inside the method recipeDetail sending the recipe details.
 * We then create a property inside the recipe.component.ts file.
 Then in the recipe.component.html we assisn it selectedRecipe via the event recipeEvent.
 * Also, we assign in the ng-if in app-recipe-details tags.
 Then bind it by using a property recipe in the component to selectedRecipe and changes the values in the html file of recipe-list-details.html

+### Making the ADD button functional on shopping list

+* Add a click event on Add button with addMethod defined in its ts file wherein we define another Event (secondEvent) and emit the ingrendeint through it.
+We first create the ingredient though.
+We recieve the secondEvent with the ingredient in the shoppinglist component wherein we take the $event which is actually (ingredient) into the ts file and then push it to the ingredients array.